This is our review of the Tesco Bank Mastercard credit card.

 We value Virgin Points in line with Avios, at 1p each.
 Where British Airways and Virgin Atlantic compete, mileage costs and taxes are close enough to justify this.

-Virgin Points are relatively worthless in small quantities, however, if your aim is free flights due to Virgin’s lack of short haul options.
-Whilst you can redeem for many non-flight items, the value you get is low at around 0.5p per point.
+Virgin Points are relatively worthless in small quantities, however, if your aim is free flights due to Virgin Atlantic’s lack of short haul options.
+Whilst you can redeem for many non-flight items via the Virgin Red app, the value you get is low at around 0.5p per point.

 One key benefit of Tesco Clubcard points is that you do not have to convert to Virgin Points, of course.
 Unlike the dedicated Virgin Atlantic credit cards, you have the option to convert to Virgin Points, but there is also the flexibility to use them for any other good Tesco deals that come along.